Wikiterra/sphere-curvature-calculator/README.md

 	- R: radius of the sphere
 - Points:
 	- A0: base of the observer
-	- A1: top of observer
+	- A1: top of the observer
 	- B0: base of hidden object
 	- B1: top of hidden object
 	- C: center of the circle / sphere